vanvalenlab/kiosk-client/README.md

 [![Build Status](https://travis-ci.com/vanvalenlab/kiosk-benchmarking.svg?branch=master)](https://travis-ci.com/vanvalenlab/kiosk-benchmarking)
 [![Coverage Status](https://coveralls.io/repos/github/vanvalenlab/kiosk-benchmarking/badge.svg?branch=master)](https://coveralls.io/github/vanvalenlab/kiosk-benchmarking?branch=master)

-Benchmarking utility for the Van Valen Lab Kiosk.
-Uses the asynchronous HTTP client `treq` and the [kiosk-frontend API](https://github.com/vanvalenlab/kiosk-frontend) to create and monitor many jobs at once.
-Once all jobs are completed, [costs are estimated](./docs/cost_computation_notes.md) by using the cluster's Grafana API.
+`kiosk-benchmarking` is tool for interacting with the [Kiosk](https://github.com/vanvalenlab/kiosk) in order to create and monitor deep learning image processing jobs.
+It uses the asynchronous HTTP client [treq](https://github.com/twisted/treq) and the [Kiosk-Frontend API](https://github.com/vanvalenlab/kiosk-frontend) to create and monitor many jobs at once.
+Once all jobs are completed, [costs are estimated](./docs/cost_computation_notes.md) by using the cluster's [Grafana API](https://grafana.com/docs/http_api/).
 An output file is then generated with statistics on each job's performance and resulting output files.

 ## Getting started